Clean and disinfect your game controllers

-We’re not here to ruin your fun, we just want you to hear us out for a second!
+We’re not here to ruin your fun, promise.

 A game controller harbors more bacteria than your toilet seat.
 It's true.

 - Food particles and oils